DeepEN: A Deep Reinforcement Learning Framework for Personalized Enteral Nutrition in Critical Care: Supplementary Methods

 These nutritional targets are based on the 2021 ASPEN requirements for enteral nutrition \cite{compher2022guidelines}.
-Original protein targets have been altered slightly with more recent evidence-based literature recommending a low-dosing period during the early-acute phase of critical illness \cite{wischmeyer2023personalized,stoian2025personalized}.
+Protein targets were modestly adapted based on more recent evidence recommending a low-dosing period during the early-acute phase of critical illness \cite{stoian2025personalized,wischmeyer2023personalized}.

-\subsection{Calories}
+\subsubsection{Calories}

 \begin{itemize} \item For patients with BMI $< 30$: provide \textbf{25 kcal/kg/day}. \item For patients with BMI between $30$ and $50$: provide \textbf{22 kcal/kg/day}. \item For patients with BMI $> 50$: provide \textbf{11 kcal/kg/day}. \item For all patients, only \textbf{70\%} of the above amounts are provided during the \textbf{first 3 days} of enteral feeding to simulate hypocaloric underfeeding. \end{itemize}